 In the Western world, we’re not very good at being hungry.
 Our environment is so overwhelmed with fatty, sugary, colorful and exciting foods that scientists are saying if you were to go on autopilot, it would be next to impossible to NOT become obese.
 An insatiable appetite has become the norm, but there are some foods to tame your wild appetite that you can easily integrate into your diet.

-But environment aside, some people are just more inclined to suffer from an insatiable appetite, and these people are often referred to as constant cravers.
-You may notice some kids from a very early age are fixated on food and meal times.
+But the environment aside, some people are just more inclined to suffer from an insatiable appetite, and these people are often referred to as constant cravers.
+You may notice some kids from a very early age are fixated on food and mealtimes.
 As adults, it’s those same people who are eating breakfast and thinking about what they’re going to eat for a morning snack.
 This is not to mention dieters who have voluntarily reduced portions or removed entire food groups and still feel that constant pit in their stomach.

 The Insatiable Appetite: What can we do?

 Being hungry can be very difficult to manage but including these foods into meals and snacks may just help tame a wild appetite:

 Protein keeps us feeling fuller, longer.
 Add a super-high quality pea or whey protein powder like Nuzest Clean Lean Protein to a meal or snack to boost or supplement missing protein (think oats made with water or a fruit smoothie not made with milk or yogurt).

 Dill Pickles & Fermented Veggies

 Not only are they totally delicious and so great for gut health, but pickled and fermented veggies have a large water bulk, so you can eat quite a lot of them and really fill up with very few calories.